 Here are some examples of what you can do using the API:

 - add and remove users from your organization

 - add and edit user or team permissions for a dashboard

 - add and edit user or team permissions for a data source

 See our Admin API documentation for a complete list of the current options and endpoints.
 The documentation also contains examples for sample requests and responses.

-Each organization is given an API key and password, with which you will use to authenticate to the API in your request.
+Each organization is given an API key and password, which you’ll use to authenticate to the API in your request.

 To find your API service account credentials, go to the Admin API page from the top navigation bar in Chartio.
 From there, you can generate or update your API key and password.

 Admin API information

 - There is one API service account per organization.
 Its password can be reset if needed.
 Your service account cannot log into Chartio, and end-user credentials will not work with the API.